bazel-contrib/SIG-rules-authors/go-tutorial.md

    },
 ```

-You have editted the following files.
+You have edited the following files.

 ```
 ├── cmd